yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-socpprogramming.md

 optimize(F,u + v);
 ````

-Of course, we can write it in the most natural form (and YALMIP will automatically perform the epigraph reformulation and represent the model using second order cone operators)
+Of course, we can write it in the most natural form (and YALMIP will automatically perform the epigraph reformulation and represent the model using second-order cone operators)
 ````matlab
 optimize([],norm(y-A*xhat,2) + norm(xhat,2));
 ````

 YALMIP will automatically model this as a second-order cone problem, and solve it as such if a [second-order cone programming solver](/yalmip/solvers) is installed.
-If no second order cone programming solver is found, YALMIP will convert the model to a semidefinite program and solve it using any installed [semidefinite programming solver](/yalmip/solvers).
+If no second-order cone programming solver is found, YALMIP will convert the model to a semidefinite program and solve it using any installed [semidefinite programming solver](/yalmip/solvers).

 Let us plot the solution, and then see what standard least-squares would have obtained.
 Note that this is the performance on the real regressor.
-Our regularization has protected us from over-fitting too much to the data.
+Our regularization has protected us from over-fitting too much to the corrupt data.

 ````matlab
 clf